-Wally Rudolph’s meth-and-cocaine-addled protagonists reel through a nonstop catastrophe of violence, flight, and revenge, too self-destructive to have anything more than a prayer — but they are real.
+Wally Rudolph’s meth-and-cocaine-addled protagonists reel through a nonstop catastrophe of violence, flight, and revenge, too self-destructive to have anything more than a prayer--but they are real.
 They suffer and love and worship, however crazily.
-The action is urgent and compelling, the details as crisp as the light that falls on Santa Fe.
+The action is urgent and compelling, the details are as crisp as the light that falls on Santa Fe.
 Wally knows the territory.
 And the territory is the human heart.

 Four Corners is a book that will stay with me for a long time, an outstanding first novel by a writer unafraid to scrape the crud off the floor of the human psyche.
 The best kind of crime fiction.